akanksha106-code/flask-notes-docker/README.md

 # Flask Notes App with Docker & CI/CD

-A simple **Flask-based Notes web application** containerized with Docker and automated with GitHub Actions CI/CD pipeline.
-This project demonstrates modern DevOps practices, including Docker builds, image pushes to Docker Hub, automated workflow triggers, and deployment on an **AWS EC2 instance**.
+A **Flask-based Notes web application**, fully containerized with Docker and automated with **GitHub Actions CI/CD pipeline**.
+This project demonstrates modern DevOps practices, including:

+* Building and pushing Docker images to Docker Hub
+* Automated CI/CD workflow on GitHub
+* Deployment on an **AWS EC2 instance**

+It’s designed to be easy to deploy, extend, and scale.

 ---

 ## **Features**

-* Create, read, update, and delete notes.
+* Create, read, update, and delete notes
-* RESTful API endpoints for note management.
+* RESTful API endpoints for note management
-* Fully containerized with Docker.
+* Fully containerized with Docker for consistent environments
-* Automated CI/CD using GitHub Actions.
+* Automated CI/CD using GitHub Actions
-* Deployed and running on **AWS EC2**.
+* Deployed and running on **AWS EC2**
-* Easy to scale and extend.
+* Easy to scale and maintain

 ---